Unfitted Spectral Element Method for interfacial models: Numerical experiments

 \subsection{Interface eigenvalue problems}

 In this example, we investigate the interface eigenvalue problem \eqref{equ:eigenprob}.
-Our computational domain is $\Omega = (0,\pi) \times (0,\pi)$, which contains a circular interface centered at $(\frac{pi}{2},\frac{\pi}{2})$ with a radius of $\frac{\pi}{4}$, effectively splitting $\Omega$ into subdomains $\Omega_-$ and $\Omega_+$.
+Our computational domain is $\Omega = (0,\pi) \times (0,\pi)$, which contains a circular interface centered at $(\frac{\pi}{2},\frac{\pi}{2})$ with a radius of $\frac{\pi}{4}$, effectively splitting $\Omega$ into subdomains $\Omega_-$ and $\Omega_+$.
 Unlike previous cases, we now have to consider not only the stiffness matrix but also the mass matrix, adding another potential source of ill-conditioning for numerical solvers.

+We do not have theoretical eigenvalues to compare with.
+We quantify the error in the following manner,

+where $\lambda_{i,k}$ represents the eigenvalue $\lambda_i$ at the $k^{th}$ iteration.
+Iteration here can refer to either mesh refinement in $h$-convergence or polynomial degree in $p$-convergence.
+Our plots show results for (\ref{equ:eigenprob}) five smallest eigenvalues $\{\lambda_i\}_{i=0}^4$, for both non and fully stabilized setups.

-Ghost Penalty's contribution is thus even more significant in this scenario, as it effectively addresses instability issues stemming from both the stiffness and mass matrices.
-As a result, we only present the numerical results for the specific case of $\alpha_+/\alpha_-=1000$ to demonstrate the efficacy of the Ghost Penalty method.
+The ghost penalty's contribution is thus even more significant in this scenario, as it effectively addresses instability issues stemming from both stiffness and mass matrices.
+We only present the numerical results for the specific case of $\alpha_+/\alpha_- = 1000$ to demonstrate the efficacy of the ghost penalty method.

 In the context of $h$-convergence (Figure \ref{fig:eigen_hconvergence}), we set the stabilizing coefficients to $\gamma_A = 4.1$ and $\gamma_M = 0.002$ respectively.
 Aside from the initial step, we observe our expected rate of convergence,